|

 just before the First World War when many Germany

 companies switched to arms manufacturing.
-They also sold the Countess
+They also sold the Countess,

-and Una machines.
+and Una sewing machines.

-of pearl inlay fiddlebase model, basically a smaller 3/4 size copy of
+There was a beautiful Atlas Mother of pearl inlay fiddlebase model, basically a smaller 3/4 size copy of the Singer New Family transverse shuttle.

-the Singer New Family transverse shuttle.
 Although Grimme & Natalis

 made similar machines it could also have been imported from